Promavia Jet Squalus: Into flight and sales effort

 On 30 April 1987, the first prototype, registered I-SQAL, performed its maiden flight.
 It was initially powered by a single Garrett TFE 109-1; it was intended to be refitted with a Garrett TFE 109-3 once this powerplant became available.
 During mid-1988, this prototype participated in an evaluation for the Belgian Air Force, but this did not result in an order.

 A key opportunity for the aircraft was presented by the Joint Primary Aircraft Training System (JPATS) programme of the United States Air Force and United States Navy.
 A dedicated variant, designated as the ATTA 3000, was specifically designed to fulfil JPATS’ requirements.
 Furthermore, a twin-engine variant of the ATTA 3000, sometimes referred to as the ATTA 4000, was also proposed.
 Various powerplants, including the Williams-Rolls FJ44 turbofan engine and an unspecified in-development Pratt & Whitney turbofan, were studied to power the type.
 When used for tactical training, the ATTA 3000 was to carry 7.62 mm, 12.7 mm, or 20 mm gun pods, rocket launchers, infrared air-to-air missiles, or bombs.

 Amid the development of the ATTA 3000, Promavia opted to collaborate with the Russian aircraft manufacturer Mikoyan; this arrangement led to the aircraft being alternatively referred to as the MiG-ATTA.
 However, the depth of Mikoyan's involvement in the programme was not publicly defined in detail.
 Following the demise of the similar American Fairchild T-46 trainer in 1986, the support for the aircraft's original engine disappeared, which motivated plans to re-engine the Jet Squalus with the Williams-Rolls FJ44 in its place.

 During September 1988, the sole aircraft was exhibited at the Farnborough Air Show.
-Promavia was keen to explore opportunities for the Jey Squalus on the commercial market; during 1989, an agreement with the Belgian flag carrier Sabena was announced under which the airline was to acquire an undisclosed number of the aircraft.
-That sane year, Promavia announced a production agreement with Portugal's Oficinas Gerais de Material Aeronautico (OGMA) for 100 Jet Squalus trainers, 30 of which were envisioned to be delivered to the Portuguese Air Force.
+Promavia was keen to explore opportunities for the Jet Squalus on the commercial market; during 1989, an agreement with the Belgian flag carrier Sabena was announced under which the airline was to acquire an undisclosed number of the aircraft.
+That same year, Promavia announced a production agreement with Portugal's Oficinas Gerais de Material Aeronautico (OGMA) for 100 Jet Squalus trainers, 30 of which were envisioned to be delivered to the Portuguese Air Force.
 However, no such order from the service was ever placed.

 In August 1991, Promavia and the Canadian province of Saskatchewan’s government formed an agreement for the final assembly of the Jet Squalus in Saskatoon, which included the establishment of a pilot training academy.
 However, negotiations over provincial funding for the endeavour were eventually abandoned.

 A second prototype was produced but is not believed to have ever been flown; it was reportedly set to be modified into a commercial pilot trainer.
 Work on a third prototype was also started, it was supposed to feature a pressurised cockpit.
 The first prototype was last reported to be stored in a hangar at Foothills Regional Airport, Alberta, Canada.